mbabynames search ✿

 Waylon Pierce

-"noble and strong" (Waylon) meets "rock" (Pierce).
+"land beside the road" (Waylon) meets "rock" (Pierce).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Waylon needs a shorter middle to stay balanced.
 Pierce does that.

 Waylon Cash